Chippewa Falls, Wisconsin: History

-Lumbering continued to grow.
-By the 1880s the Chippewa valley held the best stand of white pine left in the Midwest.
-The sawmill at Chippewa Falls was run by the Chippewa Lumber and Boom Company, and the company's logging crews cut trees on their lands upstream in winter and drove logs down to the sawmill at the Falls each spring.
+Lumber-making had its ups and downs.
+Chippewa Falls was dominated by one big sawmill owned by one big lumber company, unlike Eau Claire, which had many.
+As mentioned above, Chippewa's first functioning mill was swept away by a flood of the river in 1846 or 1847.
+With that, the company was reorganized as the Chippewa Falls Lumber Company and rebuilt its mill in 1848, modernizing it to include two circular saws.
+In 1855 another flood took out part of the sawmill and millions of board feet of sawed lumber.
+The mill struggled financially through the Panic of 1857 and changed owners repeatedly.
+In 1869 it was reorganized as the Union Lumbering Company, which brought in new investors and expanded the mill.
+That company went bankrupt in 1875, failed again in 1877, and shut down the following year.
+In 1879 it was reorganized again as Chippewa Lumber & Boom Company.
+In 1881 the mill and its timber lands were bought by Frederick Weyerhaeuser's Mississippi River Logging Company.
+In 1886 the mill was struck by lightning and burned, then was rebuilt again.
+By the 1880s the Chippewa valley held the best remaining stand of white pine left in the Midwest.
 The company employed 400 people and the mill at Chippewa was said to be "the largest sawmill under one roof in the world."
+The sawmill continued operation until 1911, when the company had exhausted most of its timber holdings.

 The Chippewa Spring gained renewed attention in 1887 when politician Thaddeus C. Pound founded the Chippewa Springs Health Club, and at one point oversaw the company that bottled the spring water for sale.
 A Spring House was built over the original spring in 1893.
 It remains today, across from the modern water bottling plant on Park Ave.

 Other industries started in the 1880s and 1890s: flour mills, a brewery, a woolen mill, cigar factories, a shoe factory, and a broom factory.
 By 1902 it had become clear that the pineries were not as inexhaustible as many had thought, and a group of business leaders began to promote more diverse industries.
 They succeeded in starting more shoe factories, a sugar beet factory, and a glove factory.
 The big sawmill closed in 1911, but the other industries kept the community going.
 By 1920 the city had fifty manufacturers who employed 3,000 workers.